-- Starting in version 2.14, Administrators have the ability to disable the Generic RTSP camera driver, so this driver may not be available. - 4.
-Enter the ONVIF Discovery URL, or the RTSP Stream URI (depending on the driver you specified) to match the correct address for the camera being added.
-Consult with the camera manufacturer's user guide, as needed, for the correct syntax of the address. - 5.
-Enter a unique name for the camera.
-This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS.
+4. Enter the ONVIF Discovery URL, or the RTSP Stream URI (depending on the driver you specified) to match the correct address for the camera being added.
+Consult with the camera manufacturer's user guide, as needed, for the correct syntax of the address.

-6. Enter the username and password that is setup on the camera being added.

-✤ For some ONVIF cameras, a separate username and password needs to be created specifically for ONVIF.
-(Please refer to the Advanced Topics section for more information.)

-7. Press the Register button to add the camera to Orchid Core VMS.
+- 5. Enter a unique name for the camera.
+This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS. - 6.
+Enter the username and password that is setup on the camera being added. - Beginning in version 22.12, Axis cameras will no longer require a separate username and password in order to work with ONVIF.
+(If you're working in an older version of Orchid, please refer to the Advanced Topics section for more information.) - 7.
+Press the Register button to add the camera to Orchid Core VMS.